Apple CEO met China Mobile head, discussed cooperation

 Currently, 78.5 percent of Chinese Internet users access the Net through their mobile phones, according to data from the China Internet Network Information Centre.
 The total number of mobile netizens reached 464 million by the end of June, up 10 percent from the end of 2012.

-Cook's visit also follows accusations in a China Labor Watch (CLW) report this week that Pegatron Corp, a Taiwanese firm that assembles iPads and iPhones in China, violates workers' rights in China.
+Cook's visit also follows accusations in a China Labor Watch (CLW) report this week that Pegatron Corp (4938.TW), a Taiwanese firm that assembles iPads and iPhones in China, violates workers' rights in China.

 Apple shares ended down 79 cents at $452.53 on Nasdaq on Wednesday.